How to take sharp photos in low light

-Bear in mind that when you are viewing your scene with live view, rather than through the viewfinder, your camera won’t be well supported as your arms will be outstretched.
-You might therefore get camera shake in your image, so a tripod is essential.
+Bear in mind that, when you view the scene with live view, rather than through the viewfinder, your camera won’t be well supported, as your arms will be outstretched.
+This could result in camera shake in your image, so a tripod is essential.

-What would you shoot using live view for focusing in low light?
+What would you photograph using live view for sharp photos in low light?
 Light trails from cars.

-When you use back button focus with your focus set to single servo / one shot AF, your focus will hunt until it locks.
+When you use back button focus with focus set to single servo / one shot AF, your focus will hunt until it finds focus and locks.
 In continuous focus it will hunt, lock on the subject and stay with it, even if it moves (as long as your focus point remains on your subject of course).

 Once focus is locked, simply depress the shutter to take the shot.
 Without back button focus, you run the risk of your camera trying to refocus before you depress the shutter.

-Further reading on back button focus – Why back button focus is your BFF, and how to use it
+Further reading: Why back button focus is your BFF, and how to use it

-When are you most likely to use back button focus?
+When are you most likely to use back button focus in low light?
 With moving subjects.

 6. Light it up with a flashlight

-I love a low tech, old school fix to problems.
-Enter the flashlight – and who doesn’t love playing with a flashlight?
+I love a low tech, old school fix to problems… Enter the flashlight solution for sharp photos in low light – and who doesn’t love playing with a flashlight?

-It’s always a good idea to put a flashlight in your bag before heading out on a shoot that might potentially be in low light conditions.
-Apart from ensuring that you don’t trip over stuff, it is a really useful focusing tool.
-There are two ways that you can use it:
+It’s always a good idea to put a flashlight in your bag before heading out on a shoot that might be in low light conditions.
+Apart from ensuring that you don’t trip over stuff, it’s a really useful focusing tool.

-- Place the flashlight in the scene, autofocus, lock focus, remove the flashlight from the scene and take the shot.
+- Place the camera on a tripod and a switched on flashlight in the scene to illuminate it, autofocus, lock focus, remove the flashlight from the scene and take the shot

 See, low tech is always simple and very often the solution.

-What would you shoot using a flashlight to focus in low light?
+What would you photograph using a flashlight for sharp photos in low light?
 Still life or landscapes with focus on a still foreground subject.

-The first point to note before you do anything is turn off the autofocus to avoid damaging the autofocus mechanism by turning the focus ring.
+The first point to note before you do anything is turn off the autofocus to avoid damaging the autofocus mechanism when you turn the focus ring.